tillitis/tkey-ssh-agent/README.md

+This repository contains applications to run on the Tillitis Key 1.
+So far there is one app of real use.
+For more information see the [main repository](https://github.com/tillitis/tillitis-key1) (with hardware designs, gateware, firmware etc), and [Tillitis web site](https://www.tillitis.se).

-# signerapp
+# The ed25519 signerapp

-An ed25519 signer app written in C to run on the Tillitis Key 1.
+An ed25519 signer app written in C. There are two host programs which can communicate with the app. `runapp` just performs a complete test signing.
+`mkdf-ssh-agent` is an ssh-agent with practical use.

+## Building

 To build you need the `clang`, `llvm` and `lld` packages installed.
 And they need to have risc32 support, check this with `llc --version | grep riscv32`.